ajbogh/node-image-farmer/README.md

 ## Performance and Scalability

 Node.js is very fast, but GraphicsMagick and over-the-HTTP fetching of the original image most certainly are not.
-In any production setup it is highly recommended to put thubmnailing of images behind some sort of proxy/cache.
+In any production setup it is highly recommended to put thubmnailing of images behind some sort of proxy/cache/CDN.

+The tmp file storage will prevent the system from needing to crop the image if it has already done it once before.
+The full file cache will reduce the need to download the file from a website or copy the file from a disk.

+When useMultipleProcesses is enabled, the system can crop as many images at a time as there are cores on the server.
+It's best to use more than 2 cores, preferably 4.
+If there is only 1 core then the system will still create 1 new process per request, but the
+OS will handle multithreading.

+If useMultipleProcesses is disabled then the process will block new requests until the previous image is cropped and served.

 Viable options include: